-Discovering Infrared Light: Reproducing Herschel's Experiment with a Thermal Camera
+Discovering Near-Infrared Light: Reproducing Herschel's Experiment with a Thermal Camera

-We know materials of different colors absorb sunlight differently.
+We know substances of different colors absorb sunlight differently.
 Black absorbs the most and white absorbs the least.
-What about the absorption of light of different colors?
+What about the absorption of light of different colors by the same kind of substance?
 We know sunlight is made of different colors (wavelengths) of light.
 Do different colors of sunlight have different heating effects when the sun shines on a surface?
-This inquiry led to the discovery of infrared light by William Herschel in 1800.
+This inquiry led to the discovery of the invisible infrared light by Sir William Herschel in 1800.

 Herschel set up an experiment in which sunlight was passed through a slit and then through a prism, forming a spectrum on his table.
 He arranged three thermometers in such a way that the central one could be placed at different points in the spectrum.
 The other two were positioned on either side, to act as controls.
-He discovered significant heating outside the red light, which is now known as infrared light.
+He discovered significant heating outside the red light, which is now known as infrared light (to be more precise, near-infrared light, or NIR light in short).

 Reproducing Herschel's Experiment